Retail suits can be as good or bad as the brand that makes them, and each brand will have their own methods and standards.

-One disadvantage of using glue is that the suit becomes rather rigid, limiting the amount of movement without the suit bending out of shape.
-Horsehair, on the other hand, is ingeniously woven to allow movement where it’s needed, and limit it where structure is important.
+One massive disadvantage of using glue is that the suit becomes rather rigid, limiting the amount of movement without the suit bending out of shape.
+Horsehair, on the other hand, allows movement where it’s needed, and limits it where structure is important.

 Another (more problematic) problem is that the glue degrades over time, leaving you with bubbles.
 This process is sped up by strain (simply wearing your suit) as well as moisture from sweat and the environment.
-Even without these factors the very best glue wont last more than three years, and there’s no way of fixing the bubbling once it starts.
+Even without these factors the very best glue wont last forever, and there’s no way of fixing the bubbling once it starts.

 Seam allowance is the distance between the edge of the fabric and where it’s sewn.
 It’s a subtle play between too much seam allowance which would warp the final garment, and too little which will cause unraveling.